-Sunset Park Solar will be New York City’s first community solar project owned and operated by a cooperative for the benefit of local residents and businesses.
-Community solar allows renters, homeowners, and small business to go solar without installing anything on their roof.
+Sunset Park Solar will be New York City’s first community-led solar project owned and operated by a partnership between residents and businesses.
+Community solar allows renters, homeowners, and small businesses to go solar without installing anything on their roof.
 When you subscribe to a community solar project, you save money on your utility bills by receiving solar energy credits from a project on a roof elsewhere in the City.
 As a subscriber, you’re not only saving money on energy bills — you are also helping your community and city take on the challenge of climate change with a clean, renewable energy project.

 Through a partnership with NYCEDC, Sunset Park Solar is being developed on the roof of the Brooklyn Army Terminal.
-The project team includes non-profits UPROSE and Solar One, energy cooperative Co-op Power; development partner Resonant Energy; and solar installer 770 Electric Corp.
-UPROSE and Solar One offered a solar installation training course to local residents in Spring 2019, and 770 Electric Corp. will hire six local job trainees to work on the installation.
+The project team includes non-profits UPROSE and Solar One, development partner Working Power; and solar installer 770 Electric Corp.
+UPROSE and Solar One offered a solar installation training course to local residents in Spring 2019, and directed trainees to various solar projects in New York City.
 All workers on this installation will be paid a good living wage.
-Ultimately, the system will be owned by UPROSE and the subscribers through a cooperative ownership structure.
+Ultimately, the system will be owned by UPROSE and its developer partners.

 Sunset Park Solar Impact